ajeetku/list-of-contents/readme.txt

 Tags:              list of content, table of contents, toc, navigation, page navigation Requires at least: 5.0
 Requires PHP:      7.0
-Tested up to:      6.6.2
+Tested up to:      6.7
-Stable tag:        1.0.5
+Stable tag:        1.0.6
 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Automatically generate a table of contents/list of contents for your posts, pages, and custom post types.
-Compatible with various page builders and plugins.
+Automatically generate a list of contents/table of contents for your posts, pages, and custom post types.
+Compatible with page builders and plugins.

 == Description ==